FrancescoLucarini/FFWTFP/README.md

 # FFWTFP
-Waf fuzzer and bypasser with proxy written in python2, at the end of every operation will have an output in .html output with a report of the work.
+Waf fuzzer and bypasser with proxy written in python2, at the end of every operation will have an output in .html format with a report of the work.
 This version is under development, and the next year I'll release in python3

 Installation:
 git clone https://github.com/FrancescoLucarini/FFWTFP/